Eyef/CSO-Pak-Tools_GUI/README.md

     for a preview.
 BC4-7/ATI2 and DX10-extended-header DDS files aren't supported and fall back to the properties panel with the reason why.
   - `.png/.jpg/.bmp/.gif/.ppm` → shown natively via Qt in case any turn up.
+  - `.wad` (WAD2/Quake or WAD3/Half-Life-GoldSource — CSO's own are WAD3) is
+    "an archive inside the archive": it shows up in the tree with a distinct icon and an expand arrow, like a folder, with its own lumps as children — no separate extract-then-reopen step needed.
+Clicking the `.wad` itself shows a summary (format, entry count); clicking a lump tries decoding it as a `miptex` texture (the standard WAD3 format — palette-indexed, with the classic `{`-prefixed-name convention for a transparent cutout color, same idea as studiomdl's masked textures) and falls back to properties (name, size, raw type byte) for anything that isn't.
+A `.wad` that fails to parse just stays a normal, non-expandable file instead of breaking the rest of the tree.
   - `.wav` and `.webm` → played back with transport controls (play/pause, seek slider, elapsed/total time).
 Both share one `QMediaPlayer`; the video area only appears for files that actually have a video track, so